GerritCodeReview/k8s-gerrit/README.md

 ./build
 ```

-If a specific image should be build, the image name can be specified as an argument.
+If a specific image should be built, the image name can be specified as an argument.
 Multiple images can be specified at once:

 ```